173TECH/sayn/docs/databases/redshift.md

 * The `user` and `dbname` still need to be specified (use the database user, not the `IAM:user`).
 * `host` and `port` can be skipped and these values will be obtained using boto3's `redshift describe-clusters`.

+## Redshift specific DDL

+# Indexes

+Redshift doesn't support index definitions, and so autosql and copy tasks will forbid its definition in the `ddl` entry in the task definition.

+# Sorting

+Table sorting can be specified under the `ddl` entry in the task definition

+!!! example "dags/base.yaml"
+    ```yaml
+    ...

+tasks:
+  f_battles:
+    type: autosql
+    file_name: f_battles.sql
+    materialisation: table
+    destination:
+      table: f_battles
+    ddl:
+      sorting:
+        columns:
+          - arena_name
+          - fighter1_name
+    ...
+    ```

+With the above example, the table `f_battles` will be sorted by `arena_name` and `fighter1_name` using a compound key (Redshift default).
+The type of sorting can be changed to interleaved.

+!!! example "dags/base.yaml"
+    ```yaml
+    ...

+tasks:
+  f_battles:
+    type: autosql
+    file_name: f_battles.sql
+    materialisation: table
+    destination:
+      table: f_battles
+    ddl:
+      sorting:
+        type: interleaved
+        columns:
+          - arena_name
+          - fighter1_name
+    ...
+    ```

+For more information, read the latest docs about [SORTKEY](https://docs.aws.amazon.com/redshift/latest/dg/r_CREATE_TABLE_NEW.html)

+# Distribution

+We can also specify the type of distribution: even, all or key based.
+If not specified, the Redshift default is even distribution.

+!!! example "dags/base.yaml"
+    ```yaml
+    ...

+tasks:
+  f_battles:
+    type: autosql
+    file_name: f_battles.sql
+    materialisation: table
+    destination:
+      table: f_battles
+    ddl:
+      distribution: all
+    ...
+    ```

+If we want to distribute the table by a given column use the following:

+!!! example "dags/base.yaml"
+    ```yaml
+    ...

+tasks:
+  f_battles:
+    type: autosql
+    file_name: f_battles.sql
+    materialisation: table
+    destination:
+      table: f_battles
+    ddl:
+      distribution: key(tournament_name)
+    ...
+    ```

+For more information, read the latest docs about [DISTKEY](https://docs.aws.amazon.com/redshift/latest/dg/r_CREATE_TABLE_NEW.html)